danielBingham/communities/documentation/testing/test-cases/User/query.md

-### User Searching
+# User Searching

 Cases covering searching for users.

+## Pre-requisites

+- User1 has been created.
+- User2 has been created.

+## Cases

-- [ ] As Jane Doe, on the Find Friends page, search for "Admin", confirm list filtered.
+- [ ] As User1, on the Find Friends page, search for User2, confirm list filtered.